We’ve collected all of the books that cover hiking in New Jersey, some that cover nearby areas of NY and PA, plus NJ rail-trails and kayaking.

-If you are only purchasing one book on Jersey hiking or want to start with a good sampling of the hiking in New Jersey – this is the book to get.
+If you are only purchasing one book or want to start with a good sampling of the hiking in New Jersey – this is the book to get.

 Each trail description includes the distance, approximate hiking time, trail elevation, difficulty rating, corresponding map set, how to get there and, of course, the trail route.